influxdata/telegraf/plugins/inputs/procstat/README.md

 The plugin will tag processes by their PID and their process name.

-Processes can be specified either by pid file, by executable name, by command line pattern matching, or by username (in this order or priority.
-Procstat plugin will use `pgrep` when executable name is provided to obtain the pid.
+Processes can be specified either by pid file, by executable name, by command line pattern matching, or by username.
+The pid file should contain one or more pid integers separated by whitespace.
+The plugin will use `pgrep` to obtain the pid, except when given a pid file.
-Procstat plugin will transmit IO, memory, cpu, file descriptor related measurements for every process specified.
+The plugin will transmit IO, memory, cpu, file descriptor related measurements for every process specified.
 A prefix can be set to isolate individual process specific measurements.